KarlinSmith08/KarlinSmithPortfolio/_posts/2026-01-21-Daily-Journal-Atrium.md

 **January 22nd, 2026**: I did some more research and documentation while I waited for the next in-person meeting.
 We scheduled it for January 29th.

 **January 23rd, 2026**: Scarlett sent me the attachment piece file in Fusion 360.
 I adapted it to fit my project.

+**January 29th, 2026**: The suggested date for the meeting did not work for Mrs. Smith, so I spent this day proposing and scheduling another meeting.